-- Survey Research: JUST Capital conducts both qualitative focus groups and quantitative surveys with a representative sample of the American public on a regular basis in order to understand what issues represent just corporate behavior, how these issues should be defined, and what their relative importance or weight is.
+- Survey Research: JUST Capital conducts both qualitative focus groups and quantitative surveys of a representative sample of the American public on a regular basis in order to understand what issues represent just corporate behavior, how these issues should be defined, as well as their relative importance or weight.

-- Company Data Review: After JUST Capital collects the data for each of the companies in the Russell 1000 universe, companies are given the opportunity to review their data and submit suggestions for revisions before company scores and ranks are determined.
+- Company Data Review: After JUST Capital collects the data for each of the companies in the Russell 1000 universe, companies are given the opportunity to review the data and submit suggestions for revisions to the data before company scores and ranks are determined.

-JUST Capital’s survey research consists of both qualitative and quantitative work, in the form of focus groups and surveys, that have been conducted over the past four years in order to develop a framework for our ranking model.
-We have surveyed over 96,000 Americans – representative of the adult U.S. population – since 2015, adding more than 15,000 respondents in 2019 alone.
+JUST Capital’s survey research consists of both qualitative and quantitative work, in the form of focus groups and surveys.
+Since 2015, we have surveyed over 110,000 Americans – representative of the adult U.S. population – adding more than 17,000 respondents in 2020 alone.

 Our survey research begins with focus groups that are conducted each year across the country to get detailed, unfiltered input from Americans of all backgrounds on what business behaviors should look like at just companies.
-The findings from the focus groups are used to inform quantitative surveys that confirm the importance of these business behaviors and their relevance to justness.
-The surveys use a MaxDiff technique, which asks respondents what business behaviors are most and least important to defining a just company and then assigns a weight to each business behavior based on the probability that a member of the American public would choose it as most important.
+The findings from the focus groups are used to inform quantitative surveys that confirm the importance and relevance of these business behaviors and activities.
+The surveys use a Max-Diff discrete choice modeling technique, which asks respondents what business behaviors are most and least important to defining a just company and then assigns a weight to each business behavior based on the probability that a member of the American public would choose that Issue as most important.

 The Issues identified by the American public form the basis for JUST Capital’s evaluation of companies.
-As a first step in evaluating companies, we develop Metrics, or conceptual measures of corporate performance on each of our 29 Issues.
-This year there are 88 in the model.
+As a first step in evaluating companies, we develop Metrics, or conceptual measures of corporate performance for each of our 19 Issues.

 Company Data Review